Lorenzo-Vadacca/PARCO-Computing-2026--256374-/README.md

-Sparse matrix SpMV Project (PARCO-D1)
+Sparse matrix SpMV Project (PARCO-D1) \
 [made by Lorenzo Vadacca]

  ---
+> [!NOTE]
-(All the files are zipped for dimension problems.
-Please download "Vadacca-256374-ParcoD1.7z".)
+> All the files are zipped for dimension problems.
+Please download "Vadacca-256374-ParcoD1.7z".

 ## 1\.
 Compiler Version and Flags